-- Modules LLQT1901, LLQT2901 and LLQT2902 are assessed using a variety of assessment activities which are detailed in the module specifications - Trainees are required to submit all items of assessment for the teaching practice modules - Attendance is compulsory for all teaching practice observations and for the two tripartite meetings between mentor, tutor and trainee for each module - Teaching practice modules are graded as Outstanding, Good, Requires improvement, Requires improvement/Good or Inadequate, based on the tripartite meeting between mentor, tutor and trainee - Full details of the assessment requirements for the teaching practice modules are published in the Teaching Practice book and the module specifications
+- Modules LLQT1901, LLQT2901 and LLQT2902 are assessed using a variety of assessment activities which are detailed in the module specifications. - Trainees are required to submit all items of assessment for the teaching practice modules. - Teaching practice modules are graded as Outstanding, Good, Requires improvement, Requires improvement/Good or Inadequate, based on the tripartite meeting between mentor, tutor and trainee. - Full details of the assessment requirements for the teaching practice modules are published in the Teaching Practice book and the module specifications.